syncfusion-content/windowsforms-docs/WindowsForms/Grid-Control/MS-Excel-Like-Features.md

 ![CellGrid_img4](Excel-Like-Features_images/CellGrid_img4.png)

 ## Excel-like Current Cell
-To have the Excel-Like current cell in the GridControl, set the [ExcelLikeCurrentCell](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.GridControl.html#Syncfusion_Windows_Forms_Grid_GridControl_ExcelLikeCurrentCell) property to `true`.
+To have the Excel-Like current cell in the Windows Forms GridControl, set the [ExcelLikeCurrentCell](https://help.syncfusion.com/cr/windowsforms/Syncfusion.Windows.Forms.Grid.GridControl.html#Syncfusion_Windows_Forms_Grid_GridControl_ExcelLikeCurrentCell) property to `true`.
 When the current cell moves out of a selected range, then the range will be cleared.
 Whereas the current cell can be moved inside a selected range, the range will be stayed.

 {% tabs %}
 {% highlight c# %}